8devices/lwm2m-client-for-sonoff-basic/README.md

 Green LED fast blinking: device in AP mode;

-Green LED on for some time then off for short period: configured AP not found or device failed to connect;
+Green LED on for some time then off for short period: configured AP not found or device failed to connect.
+Device will try to reconnect automaticaly;

 Geen LED one short pulse: device is operational;